What Are the Stages of Mesothelioma?

 Several tools can help “stage” the disease, or reveal the progression of the cancer.
 Imaging scans such as CT scans, PET scans, x-rays, and endoscopic ultrasounds are efficient means for diagnosis, and biopsies (both needle and surgical) can return clear, tangible evidence.
 These procedures range from non-invasive to major surgical events, but they are all designed to seek out abnormal cells in the tissues and help determine patterns of cancer growth.

 Understanding the Stages of Mesothelioma

 There are four stages of mesothelioma, and each one is marked by specific events:

 - Stage I: This stage is actually broken into two sub-stages.
 In stage IA, cancer is found in the lining of the chest wall or the diaphragm on one side of the body.
 It has not spread to the lining of the lung.
 In stage IB, the cancer is still only in one side of the body, but it has moved into the lining of the lung.

 - Stage II: Now defined as advanced rather than localized, the cancer has moved from one spot in the chest wall or diaphragm lining to the lining of the chest cavity between the lungs, the lining that covers the lung, and either the diaphragm muscle or the lung tissue.
 Cancerous cells are still only present on one side of the body.

 - Stage III: This stage covers two different scenarios.
 One possibility is that the cancer is in the lining and/or tissue of the chest wall, diaphragm, lung or chest cavity, plus it has spread to the lymph nodes.
 The second scenario involves cancer in the lining of the chest wall, diaphragm, lung and chest cavity, plus it has moved into the fat in the chest cavity, the sac that surrounds the heart or the soft tissues between the ribs.
 It may have also spread to the lymph nodes.

 - Stage IV: The most advanced stage of mesothelioma is characterized by multiple metastases in adjacent or distant organs and tissues, possibly on both sides of the body.
-Surgery to remove the tumours is no longer a viable option.
+Surgery to remove the tumors is no longer a viable option.